CMSgov/CMCS-DSG-DSS-Certification-Staging/readme.md

 ### Intake Form

 The Intake Form Template is used throughout the Streamlined Modular Certification process to track information about a state MES project for certification.
 It is tailored for each state project.
 States will fill out the Intake Form Template by entering the CMS-required outcomes that document compliance with regulations applicable to their project, their state-specific outcomes, and the metrics used to show that the project is achieving its outcomes on a continuous basis.

+The template contains CMS-required E&E outcomes as an example of how content should appear in the Intake Form.

 [Download the Intake Form](https://github.com/CMSgov/CMCS-DSG-DSS-Certification/raw/intake-form/Appendix%20E%20Intake%20Form%20Template.xlsx)

+### Other Resources

+Example Metrics Template - An example template states may use for submitting metrics data

+Example Certification Request Letter Template - An example tenplate of the Certification Request Letter required artifact

+Example Monthly Project Reporting Template - An example template states may use to submit monthly status required artifacts

 ### Outcomes and Metrics